What is chemo-thermo treatment?

 The UF Large Animal Hospital veterinarians treat equine and large animal patients from the Gainesville, Ocala and Jacksonville areas, including Alachua and Marion Counties in Florida, and our clients come from all over the United States.
 Contact us to speak to one of our specialists or to make an appointment.

-Information provided by Dr. Robert MacKay, Veterinarian of the UF Large Animal Medicine service, Professor at the UF College of Veterinary Medicine, Diplomate of the American College of Veterinary Internal Medicine, Director of the Vaccine Study for Gray Horses with Melanoma.
+Information provided by Dr. Robert MacKay, Veterinarian of the UF Large Animal Medicine service, Professor at the UF College of Veterinary Medicine, and Diplomate of the American College of Veterinary Internal Medicine.